jcavell/naomifisherpsychology/README.md

 ```

 3. **Set up environment variables**

-   Create a `.env` file in the root directory and add required variables.
-Look in .env.example which contains:
+Create a `.env` file in the root directory and add the required variables.
+You can copy from .env.example, which contains:

 ```plaintext
 PUBLIC_STRIPE_PUBLISHABLE_KEY=pk_test_....
 STRIPE_SECRET_KEY=sk_test_....